Iamzhoga/alx-zero_day/0x03-git/README.md

-This readme belongs to this folder
+This readme belongs to this folder and it just got updated